moj-analytical-services/shinyGovstyle/README.md

              c("Recently published", "Recently updated", "Most views", "Most comments"), c("published", "updated", "view", "comments"))
 ```
-Note that you currently access the values by adding a affix of _day, _month and _year to access the values.
+Note that you currently access the individual values by adding a affix of _day, _month and _year or the full date in dd/mm/yy by using the inputID.

 ### File input